-For each prototype create one Google Slide deck that has the following:
+Prototype.
+For each prototype create a Google Slide deck that has the following:

 - 1. Topic information (remind your TA of the topic): - a.
 A slide with the title of the topic and who in your group was responsible for it. - b.
 A slide with the information from the warm up for this topic - 2.
-Low-fidelity prototype - a.
+Low-fidelity prototype build in Google Slides as described in lecture. - a.
 The interface should be broken down into 10-15 states, each with their own slide.
 Be sure users can navigate through them to achieve their goal.
 Probably 1 home screen, 5-8 slides for teaching the material and 5-8 states for quizzing users on the material - b.
 Include enough media to prototype the interactive technique.
 If you can't find media for that domain, you'll have to pick a different idea. - c.
-Once you create your google slides, print them to PDF to turn them in. - d.
-You will run this prototype on your TA (and possibly others) in class on Monday.
+Once you create your google slides, share them with your TA. - Run this prototype on a target user as described in class.
+Remember to listen to user feedback and look for any moments or confusion, or hesitation (or other critical incidents). - a.
+Was the user able to make it through the prototype? - b.
+Do you think the topic was too hard, too easy, or about right for a 10-minute lesson?